 During our Alabama Hills photo tour, we will head to California’s Eastern Sierra, where we will enjoy superb views and photo opportunities of Mount Whitney and other dramatic Sierra peaks.
 These snow-capped mountains will form the perfect background for our landscapes.
 You will also find a photographer’s paradise full of natural arches, spectacular rock formations, barrel cacti, and more.

-We will help you capture the best possible images during our photography expedition to Death Valley and the Alabama Hills.
-We will show you the best techniques to shoot day and night landscapes so you can return home with the best possible photos, a greater knowledge of photography, and, of course, unforgettable memories.
-It doesn’t matter what gear you have or what your skill level is – together, we will make the most of both.
+We will help you capture the best possible images, showing you the best techniques to shoot day and night landscapes so you can return home with the best possible photos and a greater knowledge of photography.
+It doesn’t matter what gear you have or what your skill level is – together, we will make the most of both!

-Our Death Valley & Eastern Sierra Photo Tour itinerary is flexible, and it will be adjusted according to the weather conditions so you can make the most of this trip.
+Our workshop itinerary is flexible, and it will be adjusted according to the weather conditions so you can make the most of this trip.

-This workshop is highly focused on astrophotography and will take place during the best time of year to capture the Milky Way arch over the Death Valley floor when our galaxy is visible from 01:45 AM to sunrise.
-If the weather conditions are conducive to a productive night photography session, we might adapt the morning sessions so we can have enough hours of sleep.
+This workshop is highly focused on astrophotography and it’ll take place during the best time of year to capture the Milky Way arch over the Death Valley floor when our galaxy is visible from after midnight to sunrise.
+If the weather conditions are conducive to a productive night photography session, we will adapt the morning sessions so we can have enough hours of sleep.

 Our Death Valley photo tour begins at the boarding meeting room at the Inn hotel at 2PM.

 After a meet and greet with the rest of the group and a welcome speech, we will do the check-in in our hotel at the Ranch.
-This resort is the best accommodation in Death Valley and is located in the heart of the national park, a short drive from the main shooting locations.
-This will be our base camp during our stay in Death Valley.
+This resort is the best accommodation in Death Valley and is located in the heart of the national park and at a short drive from the main shooting locations.

 We will hike about a mile into the Badwater Basin to find the best salt polygons before sunset and will return for our first Milky Way photography session if conditions allow.